kelteseth/ScreenPlay/README.md

 # Contributing for none programmer

 Everyone can contribute with code, design, documentation or translation.
 Visit our [contributing guide](https://kelteseth.gitlab.io/ScreenPlayDocs/contribute/contribute) for more informations.
+Also check our [Collaboration Guidelines](Docs/CodeOfConduct.md).

 * If you want to help [translate](https://kelteseth.gitlab.io/ScreenPlayDocs/contribute/translations/)
 * If you are a [designer](https://kelteseth.gitlab.io/ScreenPlayDocs/contribute/contribute/#design)